Chief Executive Officer | @LauriAHennessey

 Anastasia (Ana) Henderson received her B.A. in Sociology with a focus on wealth and poverty at Ohio University, where she gained a passion for work focused on equity and inclusion.
 Ana has spent time in rural Ecuador with the organization Manna Project International, working closely with the community to provide tutoring services as well as teaching English and lifestyle classes.
 Ana is currently working remotely as the director of fundraising and donor relations at the nonprofit Kids’ Chance of Kentucky.
 She was inspired by her education and experiences to pursue a Master’s of Public Administration that she is currently working towards at the University of Washington’s Evans School of Public Policy & Governance.
 Ana is continuing her work with Kids’ Chance as well as beginning an internship with United Way of King County.

 Lana Huizar is a California native born to Mexican immigrants.
-She is a Community Partner Fellow for Washington STEM and a doctoral student at the University of Washington.
+She is a Mental Health Counselor at Highland Middle School in the Bellevue School District and a doctoral student at the University of Washington.
+Lana previously served as a Community Partner Fellow for Washington STEM.
+At Washington STEM, Lana’s efforts were nestled in cross-sector work, which helped guide systems change and improve student outcomes.
 Before joining the University of Washington, Lana spent four years as a United States Marine.
 Lana’s work and research focus on improving quality and access to education systems for historically disadvantaged communities.
-At Washington STEM, Lana’s efforts are nestled in cross-sector work, which helps guide systems change and improve student outcomes.
 Lana is committed to advocating for diversity, equity, and inclusion, to create a more diverse workforce, especially in fields that provide family-sustaining wages.

 Diana Huynh is communications director for Group Health Foundation, where she leads the development and execution of communications strategies to advance community aspirations for health equity across Washington.
 She has nearly a decade of experience in education policy and justice, most recently with the Community Center for Education Results, where she oversaw communications for the Road Map Project initiative in South King County.
 Previously, Diana was deputy director of the Education Policy Center at the American Institutes for Research in Washington, D.C.
 She is a proud resident of South Beacon Hill and is a member of the Southeast Seattle Education Coalition.